-British designer Thomas Heatherwick is founder and design director of Heatherwick Studio.
+British designer Thomas Heatherwick is the founder and design director of Heatherwick Studio.

 Thomas founded Heatherwick Studio in 1994, defying conventional design disciplines and bringing the practices of design, architecture and urban planning together in one studio.
 Over the past two decades, Heatherwick’s prolific and varied work has become characterised by its inventiveness, ingenuity and originality.